 Proposed appointments to tenure as well as proposed promotions from associate professor with tenure to professor are presented by the Dean to the Executive Committee for review and recommendation.
 Only tenured members of the Executive Committee at the rank under consideration or higher may vote.
 The Dean forwards appointments and promotions recommended by the Executive Committee to the Provost.
-If the Provost approves an appointment or promotion, with the advice of the appropriate Standing Advisory and Appointments Committee (SAAC), the recommendation is forwarded to the Corporation for final approval a.
-Ladder, Adjunct Faculty, and Professor in the Practice.
-Faculty members in the ladder, adjunct, and professor in the practice ranks holding appointments of three or more years shall receive written notice of non-reappointment at least one year before the terminal date of the appointment.
-Appointments for terms of fewer than three academic years shall receive notice of non-reappointment at least six months before the expiration of the appointment.
-Failure to provide such notice does not create any right to extension or reappointment.
+If the Provost approves an appointment or promotion, with the advice of the appropriate Standing Advisory and Appointments Committee (SAAC), the recommendation is forwarded to the Corporation for final approval.